JamesGlare/Neural-Net-LabView-DLL/README.md

 <h1> Deep Learning Library for Labview/C++</h1>

 Deep Learning library in Labview.
 C++-based implementation of a feed-forward neural network.
 Compilation requires version 3.3.5. of the Eigen library.
+Compiled with VisualStudio C++ 2015.

 The library currently supports
 <pre>
-[1] Multi-feature Convolutional Layers with sidechannels (unstructured inputs that are simply passed on) [2] Multi-feature Deconvolutional Layers with sidechannels [3] Dense Layers
+1. Multi-feature Convolutional Layers with sidechannels (unstructured inputs that are simply passed on)
+2. Multi-feature Deconvolutional Layers with sidechannels
+3. Dense Layers
-[4] Dropout Layers
+4. Dropout Layers
-[5] Max-Pooling Layers
+5. Max-Pooling Layers
-[6] Pass-On Layers (apply some elementwise function) [7] Mixture Density Layer (Probability distribution of likely output values - can be placed anywhere within the network!)
+6. Pass-On Layers (apply some elementwise function)
+7. Mixture Density Layer (Probability distribution of likely output values - can be placed anywhere within the network!)
 </pre>
 with three different non-linearities ReLu, Tanh and Sigmoid (can be different for each layer).

 Gradient descent is performed in minibatches and several methods are available

 <pre>
-[1] Momentum-based descent (Nesterov's accelerated gradient currently commented out for technical reasons).
+1. Momentum-based descent (Nesterov's accelerated gradient currently commented out for technical reasons).
-[2] Conjugate Gradient
+2. Conjugate Gradient
-[3] ADAM
+3. ADAM
 </pre>

 Furhthermore, the library offers weight normalisation (irrespective of gradient-descent method).